samvera/hydra-file_characterization/README.md

     # This does not work at this point
     fits_xml, ffprobe_xml  = Hydra.characterize(file.read, file.basename, :fits, :ffprobe)

 * Why `file.read`?
+To highlight that we want a string.
 In the case of ActiveFedora, we have a StringIO instead of a file.
 * Why `file.basename`?
 In the case of Fits, the characterization takes cues from the extension name.

 ## Registering New Characterizers